cboettig/ews-review/manuscript.md

 presence of stochasticity, the system behavior observed on either side of the threshold may be indistinguishable: on one side stochasticity bounces the system around a stable node, while on the other it bounces the system around a very small limit cycle in the same region of state space.
+Even when oscillations grow quickly, returning the environmental conditions (bifurcation parameter) to the previous conditions restores the stable node -- the bifurcation does not exhibit the hysteresis of the saddle node bifurcation.
 Contrast this to a critical transition in which any stochastic fluctuation across the threshold could lead to a qualitatively different state.